Osiris-Team/Better-Layout/README.md

 ### Features
 - Compatible with all Java AWT/Swing components and containers.
+- No need to write constraints/styles in strings, everything available through methods.

 #### Styles per component:
 - Horizontal and Vertical positioning.